KRM7/gapp/docs/encodings.md

 in order to define some attributes of the GA.
-These are the default crossover and mutation operators that will be used by the GA when they are not specified explicitly, and the default mutation probability used for the mutation operator:
+These are the default crossover and mutation operators that will be used by the GA when they are not specified explicitly, and the default mutation probability used for the mutation operator.
+In addition to these, the specialization must also include a static method `randomChromosome`, which returns a random chromosome of the given gene type.

 ```cpp
 namespace gapp